 Alt.
 Start 1: From the base of the corner, slab directly out right, then straight up over seams for gear and high quality 8+/9- slab.

 Alt.
-Start 2: The Spermtail Start: From the ground below and 100' right of the corner, climb directly up through the obvious bulge/groove, joining the normal P1 at the belay.
-5.11 or A0.
+Start 2: The Spermtail Start: From the ground below and 100' right of the corner, climb directly up through the obvious bulge/groove/crack, joining the normal P1 at the belay.
+5.11+ or A0.

-P3: Slab up to large ledge and taverse up and right past one bolt.
+P3: Slab up to large ledge and taverse up and right.
+Continue past the end of the flaring crack and past one bolt.
 Keep going right, past corner, until you climb up groove to anchors.